Authorization policy overview

 If you want to use authorization policies for services deployed with Cloud Service Mesh, see Set up service security with Envoy.

-Authorization policy rule components
+Authorization policy rules

 • to: specifies the operations allowed by the rule, such as the URLs that can be accessed or the HTTP methods allowed.